abhijithpyd/malayalamnewschannels/README.md

-Malayalam News Live Streams — a project letting you watch all major Malayalam news channels live, side by side.
+Visit http://abhijithpyd.github.io/malayalamnewschannels/ for watch all major Malayalam news channels live, in multiview.
 Stay updated on Kerala and global events in one place.